uboslinux/ubos-website/content/docs/administrators/installation/x86_container.md

    If you are running btrfs as your filesystem, you may want to create a subvolume and unpack into that subvolume instead, as ``systemd-nspawn`` is btrfs-aware and that can speed up things and save some disk space.
 However, use of btrfs is optional.

-1. Consider adding some virtual memory to your device, if you have an attached hard drive.
-This will alleviate memory pressures on the device that has little RAM.

 1. Run both IPv4 and IPv6 based ``iptables`` on your host, otherwise UBOS cannot set up its own firewall and the UBOS container will boot into a ``degraded`` state.
 If you aren't